HughFerg/CS3500/resources/README.txt

  pause and loop.
 We had to refactor our design for this assignment by moving the conception of ticks and looping out of the model and into the controller, which uses that to render the animations correctly.
 We also created a read=only model so that the controller cannot mutate it incorrectly.
-  Overall we refactored a decent amount between this and the last.